lpan/lpan.github.io/_posts/2018-05-04-migrating-to-grpc.md

 # Transient Errors vs Fatal Errors

 This is where the legacy RPC framework falls short.
 The framework is unable to identify the type of the fault that caused the RPC to fail.

-The fault could be transient, which means that if the client waits a bit and retries, the RPC will succeed.
-On the other hand, the failing RPC can also be caused by a *fatal error*.
-This signifies that the destination node may be dead.
+A fault could be transient, which means that if the client waits for a moment and retries (resends the previously failed RPC) to the same server node, it will eventually succeed.

+On the other hand, an RPC failure can also be caused by a *fatal error*.
+This may imply that the destination node is dead.
 When a fatal error is identified, the client should send the RPC to another node, instead of retrying on the same node.

-Fatal failures include server resource exhaustion (a server instance being overloaded so we might want to retry on a different node), node failures, etc.

-Just to add a side note here: a resource exhaustion can also be a transient failure.
-For example, let's say your server owns the database resource.
-If the replica (a resource) it has been talking to fails, the server will retry on a different replica.
-Although it is a fatal failure for the server, from the client's perspective, it is a transient failure.
-Clients can still send requests to the same server.

 # Poor Error Handling